-TestVersionFail is not limited to SNMPv3 agents.
+Note: TestVersionFail is not limited to SNMPv3 agents.
 You can test the version of any SNMP agent with this feature.

-• Configuration Mismatch - Indicates an SNMP trap was received but there is some problem with the configuration on the agent.
+Configuration Mismatch - Indicates an SNMP trap was received but there is some problem with the configuration on the agent.
 If NerveCenter is unable to decode a trap due to some unspecified reason (e.g., unsupported authentication or privacy parameters on the agent or an incorrect NerveCenter user name), NerveCenter can receive the trap and add the node to its database if configured to discover nodes via traps.
 After adding the node to its database, however, NerveCenter assigns an error status of Configuration Mismatch.

-Any error that occurs during trap decoding always results in a Configuration Mismatch error.
+Note: Any error that occurs during trap decoding always results in a Configuration Mismatch error.

 - TimeSyncFail An attempt to get the node's snmpEngine boots/timeticks failed.
 Polling will continue for this node.
 If any polls successfully reach the node, the node responds with an "Out of time window" report PDU that contains the correct boots/timeticks, and NerveCenter can then update this information for the node.
-For the initial polls that generate the report PDU, the SNMP\NOT\IN\TIME\WINDOW trigger will be fired. - You can ignore this message, which simply indicates that NerveCenter is getting in sync with that node.
+For the initial polls that generate the report PDU, the SNMP_NOT_IN_TIME_WINDOW trigger will be fired. - You can ignore this message, which simply indicates that NerveCenter is getting in sync with that node.
 You can recover from this error status by right-clicking the node in the Node List and selecting v3TestPoll.
 If the agent corresponding to the node is up, the test poll should be successful and clear the error message.
 The SNMPv3 Status field will be set to the following: - NotInTimeWindow This is the reply sent by the SNMP Agent or declared by NerveCenter's SNMP stack upon investigating a request or response PDU wherein the SNMPv3 timestamp handling shows a time sync failure.

-SNMP Agent
+Managing the SNMP Agent

-NerveCenter includes a Master SNMP Agent and an SNMP Sub-Agent so that you can monitor NerveCenter with a third party SNMP application, such as HP OpenView.
+NerveCenter includes a Master SNMP Agent and an SNMP Sub-Agent so that you can monitor NerveCenter with a third-party SNMP application.
 The data provided by the NerveCenter SNMP Agent is described in the MIB modules located in InstallPath/mibs/nsmg.

-When you install NerveCenter, you also install the SNMP Master and Sub Agents, however they are disabled by default.
-You need to first configure the SNMP Agent and then enable it before it can process SNMP requests.
-When you enable the SNMP Agent for the first time, the Agent is added to the set of Services or Daemons running on the host system.
+When you install NerveCenter, you also install the SNMP Master and Sub Agents, though they are disabled by default.
+You need to first configure the SNMP Master Agent and then enable it before it can process SNMP requests.